obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 If you’re looking to improve your communication skills as well as becoming a better community citizen, you can:

-- **Try before asking**: if you’re asking for help, please first try searching the help docs and Discord/forum history to see if the question has always been asked.
-When asking the question, sharing what you have tried but doesn’t work would help others help you.
+- **Try before asking**: before asking for help, please first try searching the help docs and Discord/forum history to see if the question has already been asked.
+Help others help you, by sharing what you've already tried.
 - **Keep an open mind**: because of how customizable Obsidian can be, some people might have a completely different set-up or workflow from you.
 Do not judge others for their choices.
 - **Step away when needed**: the community is a place for us to grow together, not a debate competitions.
 There are no arguments that you have to win.
 If a discussion turns into an argument and escalates, try your best to step away and be the bigger person.